comychitz/knowledge/programming/README.md

   * Dependency Inversion - program toward abstractions, not implementations (because they vary, abstractions should not)

 ## general notes
+* syntax vs semantics
+    * syntax is the grammar
+    * semantics is the meaning
+    * a statement can be syntatically valid, but the semantics can not be.
 * memory barrier
   * is a type of barrier instruction that causes a CPI or compiler to enforce ordering constraint on memory operations.